dotnet/docs-maui/docs/user-interface/controls/shapes/polyline.md

 :::image type="content" source="media/polyline/nonzero.png" alt-text="Nonzero polyline.":::

-In this example, the fill behavior of the polyline is determined using the `Nonzero` fill rule.
+In this example, the fill behavior of the polyline is determined using the <xref:Microsoft.Maui.Controls.Shapes.FillRule.Nonzero> fill rule.